David Ho

-David Da-i Ho (何大一; pinyin: Hé Dà-yī; born November 3, 1952) is a Taiwanese-American AIDS researcher, physician, and virologist who has made a number of scientific contributions to the understanding and treatment of HIV infection.
-He was a pioneer of combination anti-retroviral therapy instead of single therapy, which turned HIV from an absolute terminal disease into a chronic disease.
+David Da-i Ho (何大一; pinyin: Hé Dà-yī; born November 3, 1952) is a Taiwanese-American physician-scientist and virologist known for his contributions to HIV/AIDS research.
+He pioneered the use of combination anti-retroviral therapy instead of single therapy in the treatment of HIV infection which transformed HIV from an absolute terminal disease into a chronic disease.

 Ho was born in Taiwan in 1952 and immigrated to the United States in 1965.
-After graduating from the California Institute of Technology, he earned his Doctor of Medicine (M.D.) from Harvard Medical School before receiving his clinical training at the UCLA School of Medicine and Massachusetts General Hospital.
+After graduating from the California Institute of Technology, he earned his Doctor of Medicine (M.D.) from Harvard Medical School, then received his clinical training at the UCLA School of Medicine and Massachusetts General Hospital.

 He is the founding scientific director of the Aaron Diamond AIDS Research Center and the Clyde and Helen Wu Professor of Medicine at Columbia University Vagelos College of Physicians and Surgeons, both housed at Columbia University Irving Medical Center.

 Early life and education

-David Ho was born in Taichung, Taiwan, to Paul (何步基 (Hé Bùjī)), an engineer, and Sonia Ho (née Jiang) (江雙如 (Jiāng Shuāngrú)).
-He attended Taichung Municipal Guang-Fu Elementary School until sixth grade before immigrating to the United States with his mother and younger brother to unite with his father, who had already been in the US since 1957.
+Ho was born in Taichung, Taiwan, on November 3, 1952, the eldest of two sons.
+His mother, Sonia Chiang Shuang-ju (江雙如), was a native of Taichung.
+His father, Ho Pu-chi (何步基; 1919–2009), was a native of Shangli, Jiangxi, who graduated from Zhejiang University and moved from mainland China to Taiwan in 1947 to work as a teacher at Changhua Girls' Senior High School.
+Pu-chi was a devout Christian who took the Christian name Paul, and moved to the U.S. in 1957, earning a degree in electrical engineering from the University of Southern California.
+The family's ancestral home was in Xinyu, Jiangxi.

+In Taiwan, Ho attended Taichung Municipal Guang-Fu Elementary School until sixth grade.
+According to Time, "the Ho family lived in a modest four-room house with a backyard ditch that served as a toilet and from which farmers collected fertilizer for their fields".

-Ho grew up in Los Angeles and graduated from John Marshall High School.
-He received his Bachelor of Science in biology with highest honors from the California Institute of Technology (1974).
-In 1978, Ho earned a Doctor of Medicine (M.D.) from Harvard Medical School.
+In 1965, Ho moved with his brother and mother to California, where his father was a graduate student, and became a naturalized citizen of the U.S. in 1970.
+He was raised in Los Angeles and, after attending John Marshall High School, graduated from the California Institute of Technology with a Bachelor of Science (B.S.) in biology with highest honors in 1974.
+As an undergraduate, he worked at a lab at MIT under immunologist Herman Eisen.
+He then earned his Doctor of Medicine (M.D.) from Harvard Medical School in 1978.